asmagen/robustSingleCell/README.md

 ```

 `read.data` function reads the data in 10X genomics format and performs
-quality filtering as described in *Magen et al 2019* \[4\].
+quality filtering as described in *Magen et al 2019*.
 We randomly
-downsampled the datasets to 1000 cells to shorten the simplify this
+downsampled the datasets to 1000 cells to simplify this
 example.

 ``` r